-We welcome your interest in becoming a licensed REALTOR®!
+We welcome your interest in becoming a REALTOR®!
 Charlottesville Area Association of REALTORS® (CAAR) is an excellent resource as you begin your career.
 CAAR offers all the educational support and tools you will need to help make you a successful REALTOR®.

 How to Become a REALTOR®